kmmiles/bad-code/README.md

 # bad-code

-Mess of broken/fixed code from discord users asking for programming help.
+random code from discord users asking for programming help.

-I've hoarded them here; maybe someday i'll turn them into a FAQ of sorts.
+some is fixed, some isn't. i've just hoarded it all here, for no apparent reason.